 Do you want to start a business in Texas but you aren’t sure where to start?
-Below are the 10 steps (in sequential order) I took to start my business.
+Here are the 10 steps (in sequential order) I took to start my business way back in 2008.

 10 Steps to Start a Business

 - File for an LLC, preferably through an attorney.
 (2 – 7 days)

 - Find out which of your services are taxable by calling the Texas State Comptroller’s office at 800-252-5555.
 TIP: Take good notes, get the name and email of the person you talked with, then email him/her a summary of your conversation, and ask them for a confirmation…in writing.
 (1 hour)